Who can attend MNSOM?

 How do I get a transcript?

 If you want to see which classes you have completed, send an email requesting an unofficial transcript and it will be sent to your email address of record.
+If you need it sent to another institution, please include the address.

 I cannot find the class on the online registration form.